johnnymeintel/johnnycybersec/readme.md

 ## 🎯 Cybersecurity Analyst in Training

 The goal of this project is to build a comprehensive cybersecurity training environment that simulates a real enterprise network - complete with domain controller, executive/developer/user workstations, SIEM monitoring, and deliberately implemented vulnerabilities.
 It allows me to practice both attacking and defending systems using the same techniques that threat actors use in the wild, while mapping everything to the MITRE ATT&CK framework.
-This hands-on experience directly translates to the SOC analyst and cybersecurity roles I'm pursuing, because I'm not just reading about vulnerabilities - I'm actually exploiting them and then building the detection rules to catch them.

 ---